The financial aid identified on your Award Letter is being offered to you with the following conditions:

 You must be a U.S. citizen or eligible non-citizen.

 You must be enrolled at least half-time to be eligible for the Federal Direct Loan(s).
-The annual maximum loan amount an undergraduate student may borrow must be prorated when the student's remaining period of study is shorter than an academic year and the student is enrolled in less than 12 credits.
+The annual maximum loan amount student may borrow must be prorated when the student's remaining period of study is shorter than an academic year and the student is enrolled in less than fulltime status.
 A student that is planning to graduate at the end of the Fall semester is subject to this requirement.

 You must notify the Financial Aid Office of the sources and amounts of any financial assistance that you receive from all other sources, including but not limited to scholarships, loans, assistantships, fellowships and educational benefits that do not appear on your Financial Aid Award Notification.